dainst/chronontology-backend/docs/rest-api-reference.md

 ## GET /

 Get information regarding the server status.
-Also Lists information for each datastore individually.
+Also lists information for each datastore individually.

 See [here](datastore-configuration-reference.md) for information on how to configure the datastores.